-Items #4 and #5 may be combined.
+The letters mentioned in items #4 and #5 may be combined.

-For questions about the application process, or to nominate a candidate for consideration, please contact Pat Thibodeau, Director, AAHSL Future Leadership Program, at plthibodeau@gmail.com or 919-619-6906.
+For questions about the application process, or to nominate a candidate for consideration, please contact Pat Thibodeau, Director, AAHSL Future Leadership Program, at pleasure-plane-2016-6906.

 NLM/AAHSL LEADERSHIP FELLOWS PROGRAM